 What is escheatment?

-Escheatment refers to the mandatory process of turning custody of abandoned assets or accounts over to a state authority.
-The amount of time each state considers assets abandoned varies.
+All states require financial institutions to turn over custody of abandoned assets or accounts after a certain period of time.
+The amount of time after which each state considers assets abandoned varies.

 Why does escheatment happen?